Spelunky 2 player breaks the world record for gold (by blowing everything up)

 This is what Twiggle did recently as he recorded a legendary $11,209,900 gold run, eclipsing previous records he'd set and those of any other player.

 How'd he do it?
 Well, mostly by methodically blowing everything up.
 "For maximum score, you really want to get the True Crown item," Twiggle told me via DM.
-For an average player, the True Crown is a prohibitively chaotic hat to obtain—you have to become cursed, then uncursed in order to get it, and once you do, it automatically teleports you in the direction you're pointed every 22 seconds.
+For an average player, the True Crown is a prohibitively chaotic hat—to obtain it, you have to become cursed, then uncursed.
+And once you do, it automatically teleports you in the direction you're pointed every 22 seconds.
+Not ideal.

 You need a ton of bombs to destroy the City of Gold, a special level made entirely of money, essentially.
 "The City of Gold can give you anywhere from $900K to $1.4 mil just in a single level," Twiggle says.
 In other words, about 10 percent of his total haul.